-The second edition of the World Teenage Reporting Project is offering a challenge to teenage journalists to profile their peers who are champions of tolerance.
+The second edition of the World Teenage Reporting Project challenged teenage journalists to profile their peers -- or worthy adults -- who were champions of tolerance.

-Teenage journalists working for any kind of news entity profile teenagers, or worthy adults who teenagers would admire, who have had success in promoting tolerance amid the many differences among us.
+Teenage journalists working for any kind of news entity profiled teenagers, or worthy adults who teenagers would admire, who have had success in promoting tolerance amid the many differences among us.

-The focus can be race, age, nationality, gender, sexual preference, disabilities, or anything else that has the power to divide and create disdain, or worse.
+The focus could be race, age, nationality, gender, sexual preference, disabilities, or anything else that has the power to divide and create disdain, or worse.

-Profiles must be an be in any format (podcast, video, written) and should take a solutions journalism approach.
-That means an emphasis on the response to the problem that is helping to solve it.
+Profiles could be in any format (podcast, video, written) and should take a solutions journalism approach.
+That meant an emphasis on a response to the problem that is helping to solve it.